smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 Users of the original Client eMail feature should carefully consider the discussion of [Instructions for Users of Original Client eMail](#instructions-for-users-of-original-client-email).

-**Agent version 21.1:** Not included in this Agent version 18.1 documentation are additional improvements and extensions that will become available after upgrading to the Agent version 21.1.

 ### Retained with the Simplified Client Email Feature

 - The Client Master file and system of Client Acronyms (as keys) are retained, and no changes are required.